 A simple speaker setup may work well for the home, but even a small restaurant, bar, or cafe is a much more tricky environment in which to get a good sound.
 For starters, it is much more important to have sound throughout the space rather than focusing on a central location, and it has to compete with higher levels of ambient noise.

 Depending on your needs, you may also want microphones and a mixing console.
 It is best to start out with this assumption, as private parties that rent out space will often want to have speeches made or bring in live entertainment.
 As a business, you may also find yourself adding open-mic nights or having local live performances to keep the till ringing.

 While the main focus outside of sports bars is on high-end audio, it’s prudent to invest in video as well, which now means ultra-high-resolution large screens with exceptional quality.
 Video is needed should you ever expect to show unique sports events or other high-profile broadcasts.
 Some music services provide video as well which could be popular even as background entertainment in a restaurant, and screen space can also be used for displaying menus or advertising.

 If you are set up to do live performances, being able to display performers on video is another plus, especially if your space is divided up into different areas or rooms where the designated stage area cannot be seen by everyone directly.

 Ready to Get Started?
 Contact Performance Audio Today!

-To learn about how you can get professional audio video for your San Francisco area restaurant, bar, or cafe contact us today at Performance Audio for the expert advice you need with commercial audio video equipment.
+To learn about how you can get professional audio video installation for your San Francisco area restaurant, bar, or cafe contact us today at Performance Audio for the expert advice you need with commercial audio-video equipment.